zenaviolet/zenaviolet.github.com/README.md

 # zenaviolet.github.com
                                 ADVANTEGES OF PROGRASIVE WEB APPLICATION

- use up less storage space on the user devic
+  1. use up less storage space on the user devic

-  good perfomence in poor network condition
+ 2. good perfomence in poor network condition

-  short loading time hence instant update
+ 3. short loading time hence instant update

                               DISADVANTEGES OF PROGRASIVE WEB APPLICATION

-  still in the development phase
+ 1. still in the development phase

-  cannot access on the device
+ 2. cannot access on the device

-  not access to the apps stores
+ 3. not access to the apps stores

                              ADVANTEGES OF NATIVE APPLICATION

-  can work without internet conection
+ 1. can work without internet conection

-  enhance user expirience by improving scalability
+ 2. enhance user expirience by improving scalability

-  easier lounch to the markethence have greter security
+ 3. easier lounch to the markethence have greter security

-  have better perfomence and faster than web application
+ 4. have better perfomence and faster than web application

                              DISADVANTEGES OF NATIVE APPLICATION

-  time consuming development
+ 1. time consuming development

-  require frequent installation
+ 2. require frequent installation

-  lenthy downloading process
+ 3. lenthy downloading process

-  code written for a multiple platform caccot be toilored for another platform
+ 4. code written for a multiple platform caccot be toilored for another platform

                             ADVANTEGES OF CROSS PLATFORM APPLICATION

-  it can rich wide audience
+ 1. it can rich wide audience

-  faster update and flexibility
+ 2. faster update and flexibility

-  codes can be reused
+ 3. codes can be reused

-  sameless and unifofmity
+ 4. sameless and unifofmity

                            DISADVANTEGES OF CROSS PLATFORM APPLICATION

-  lowe platform fungtionality-it does not allow enjoying all of the unique feature of every platform
+ 1. lowe platform fungtionality-it does not allow enjoying all of the unique feature of every platform

-  complicated intergration-app with locol settings and notification appplication is usually difficult
+ 2.  complicated intergration-app with locol settings and notification appplication is usually difficult

-  platform integration-requirement of each platform can be troublesome
+ 3.  platform integration-requirement of each platform can be troublesome

-  limited user expirience
+ 4.  limited user expirience

                         DEFFINATION OF TERMS

-Ionic-is aframework used to develope cross platform
+1.Ionic-is aframework used to develope cross platform

-Java and swift  are programing language used by native app development
+2.Java and swift  are programing language used by native app development

-IDE-intergrated development enviroment
+3.IDE-intergrated development enviroment

-framework 7 is the framework used for mobile app development
+4.framework 7 is the framework used for mobile app development